Temelimab

 How does temelimab work?

 Human endogenous retroviruses (HERV) are sometimes called fossil viruses because they are pieces of ancient viral infections which were incorporated into our DNA millions of years ago.
-One of these HERVs produces a protein (pHERV-W Env) which is found in active MS lesions and has been shown to activate microglia (immune cells which cause inflammation in the brain) and block the development of oligodendrocytes, cells which maintain the myelin coating of nerve cells.
+One of these HERVs produces a protein (HERV-W Env) which is found in MS lesions.
+The protein has been shown to reduce the brain's ability to remyelinate cells by preventing the development of oligodendrocytes, cells which maintain the myelin coating of nerve cells; the protein also activates microglia, immune cells that cause inflammation in the brain.

-Temelimab blocks the action of this protein; it is proposed that this will promote remyelination, thereby slowing down or stopping MS progression.
+Temelimab blocks the action of this protein and laboratory studies have indicated that it could promote remyelination, thereby slowing down or stopping MS progression.

 How is temelimab taken?

-Temelimab is taken as an injection, once a month.
+Temelimab is taken as an intravenous infusion, once a month.

 Temelimab research